Features

 Parsing the code

-Expression Parser has to recognize operators precedence and re-arrange the previous expression in something like this “(2 + (4 * 17))” in order to build a well-formed syntax tree, as shown below:
+The Expression Parser must account for operator precedence and restructure the previous expression into something like "(2 + (4 * 17))" to form a well-formed syntax tree.

 '+'